September 1st marks the start of the hunting season, which means fall is almost here.

 I hunt for peace of mind knowing that we will always have food in the freezer.
 No matter what is going on in the world.

 I feel that hunters get a bad reputation because of misunderstandings and I hope to clear some of those up.
 Hunters love nature.
 We want to preserve it.
 We’re not out there looking for a trophy or out just to kill something.
 We have a deep respect for life and love animals.
 As with anything there are always going to be a few bad eggs out there.
 Don’t let the actions of those few affect your view of hunters as a whole.

-I understand that not everyone is in a position to hunt, and most don’t have a desire to do so, and that’s okay.
+I understand that not everyone is in a position to hunt.
+Most don’t have a desire to do so, and that’s okay.
 It’s a lot of work and responsibility.

-A few years ago I wasn’t interested in it, but as I’ve become more self sufficient I grew an appreciation for what it means to hunt and live off the land.
+I grew up thinking that hunting was wrong, but as I’ve become more self sufficient I grew an appreciation for what it means to hunt and live off the land.